-Why Is the Donkey a Symbol of the Democrat Party?
+Why is the Donkey a Symbol of the Democrat Party?

 Before getting into the answer to this question, we should first address an terminology issue — the difference between the "Democrat Party" and the "Democratic Party."
 The proper name of the left of center political party in the United States is the Democratic Party.
 Some people, however, call the party the Democrat Party out of simple confusion.
 Others call it the Democrat Party for rhetorical reasons.